 Three years ago, the International Accounting Standards Board (IASB) and Financial Accounting Standards Board (FASB) created new accounting standards to replace IAS17 and ASC 840.
 Although IFRS 16 became effective on 1 January 2019, many companies are still seeking a structured and standardized approach to cope with the amended regulation.
 Private companies conforming to US GAAP still have some time left before ASC 842 takes effect at the start of 2020.

 Under the old leasing standards lessees classified 85% of their leases as operational leases, which are not reported on the balance sheet.
-The new standards will make it mandatory to include these leases in future.
+The new standards will make it mandatory to include most of these leases in the future.
 Unfortunately, many companies are flummoxed by the new regulation and face various difficulties in complying.
 So, what makes the new standards so challenging?
 In this article, we will focus on the calculation of the incremental borrowing rate and the corresponding impact on financial statements.

 The incremental borrowing rate

 Before an operational lease can be moved on-balance, the lessee must measure the right-of-use asset as well as the lease liability.
 The latter is determined by discounting the outstanding lease payments on a lease-specific basis.
 The applicable discount rate for most lessees will be the Incremental Borrowing Rate (IBR), which is defined by the new guidelines as “the rate of interest that a lessee would have to pay to borrow over a similar term, and with a similar security, the funds necessary to obtain an asset of a similar value to the right-of-use asset in a similar economic environment”.

 The identification of lease-specific IBRs is a complex, cumbersome and error-prone process needing a standardized and automated approach.
 When determining the IBR, the company should consider the following five ‘building blocks’:

 - the security granted to the lessor and

 - the economic environment (the jurisdiction, date and currency).